Ronjastoofast/Activity_Prediction_Machine_Learning/iteration1.md

    <img src="images/badic50.png" width="500">

 **Effect:**
-- unreliable data was introduced into modelling
+- unreliable potency estimates were introduced into modelling

 **Decision:**
-- Validate IC50 data before making important decisions from it.
+- Validate IC50 fitting quality before using derived potency values for modelling decisions

 **Outcome**
-- Dose-response curves for other compounds produce reasonable fits and so have more reliable calculated IC50 values
+- Manual inspection of additional representative dose–response curves suggested that the fitting issue was not widespread, although systematic validation across the full dataset was not performed at this stage
+- Future iterations could revisit problematic compounds using alternative fitting approaches or additional experimental measurements

 <img src="images/goodic50.png" width="500">